chenh19/MyWorkspace/README.md

 *v0.2.4 (under heavy development, not recommended for productive purposes until v1.0)*

 ## Introduction
-This is an automated configuration tool for freshly installed [**Kubuntu**](https://kubuntu.org/), which is my wife's least hated linux distro.
+This is an automated configuration tool for freshly installed [**Kubuntu 22.04 LTS**](https://kubuntu.org/), which is my wife's least hated linux distro.

 This tool will install and configure:
 - [WeChat](https://www.wechat.com/)